SAUNIER-M/SAUNIER-M/README.md

 - 👋 Hi, I’m Merlène SAUNIER
-- 👀 I’m interested in mark-recaptured data and tarckin analysis
+- 👀 I’m interested in mark-recaptured and tracking analysis
-- 🐣 I’m currently working on mIBA on the western indian ocean
+- 🐣 I’m currently working on mIBA in the tropical western Indian ocean
 - 📫 How to reach me : merlene.saunier@univ-reunion.fr

 <!---